Yasir-dev/react-streams-app/README.md

 * Press start streaming from your OBS Studio
 * Go to the stream detail page of your react app, refersh the page (you should see the streaming video now :D)

+### Conclusion

+This react app mainly focuses on using CRUD operations against an API server and fetch streaming content from RTMP Server.
+Current proptype have ver basic functionality for streaming.
+This can be enhanced with some securtiy feature e.g only one user can stream a video using the id from the app.
+This can be used to understand different React and Redux concepts for learning purposes.